How to Pull the Perfect Shot of Espresso

 |Espresso pulls in target times but tastes harsh||Make the grind coarser and increase the dose|

 Dialing in gets substantially easier with a scale.
 Weighing the input and the output will get you to a great shot way faster than judging liquid volume because the crema will change with different roast types and depends on the freshness of your beans.
-If you don’t have one, there are terrific inexpensive options.
+If you don’t have one, we have some terrific options.
 Anything is better than nothing.

 Nailing the perfect recipe for any given coffee can take time and a lot of practice.
 We always recommend asking your local barista or roaster what recipe they use to pull shots with a coffee.
 Even more so we recommend experimenting.
 Try pulling a shot at 40 seconds, maybe one at 20.
 There are only guidelines in coffee, no hard and fast rules, so you'll often find that your favorite shot exists outside the bounds of the industry standard.
 What matters most is taste.
 All of these procedures and measurements are simply in the service of great tasting espresso so, more than anything, trust your palate.